codexter1/CMS/README.md

 2) Because restaurants share a singular purpose , we believe that by narrowing in on our templates' functional requirements, we can expand on their UX options.

 ## Developers:
-1) Suspenseful Spence
+1) Spencer Colaco
-2) Villainous P
+2) Vaibhav Patel
-3) Terrible Tom
+3) Thomas Arbuthnot

 ## Technology Stack:
 1) **Python, Django**: Back-End/Server-side.